Chinese Remainder Theorem Calculator

 Chinese remainder theorem: statement and application

-The Chinese remainder theorem gathers all that we've learned in today's article: the modulo operation, congruent expressions, the Euclidean gcd algorithm, and the Bézout's identity.
+The Chinese remainder theorem gathers all that we've learned in today's article: the modulo operation, congruent expressions, the Euclidean gcd algorithm, and Bézout's identity.
 But all that comes in applying the theorem, so why don't we start with the statement?

 Now let's translate from brainy to common language.